This post may contain affiliate links. Read the full disclosure

 TIP: Pouches are a simple, no-mess option for yogurt or pureed fruit.
 Keep them chilled, eat then dispose of the package.

 There are plenty of simple cold lunch options you can make ahead for road trip meals.
 Plus how much nicer is it finding a beautiful spot within nature or with a view along your drive, than sitting in a fast food store!

 Try these cold lunch ideas for your road trip menu:

-Or alternatively, use public BBQ facilities along the way to cook or heat meals.
+Or alternatively, use public BBQ facilities along the way at your rest stop to cook or heat meals.

-TIP: If staying in hotels, choose some with basic cooking facilities you can use for dinners.
+TIP: If staying in a hotel room, choose hotels with basic cooking facilities you can use for dinners and meal cooking.